fliptheweb/motion-ui-design/README.md

 ## Newsletters, podcasts, screencasts
 * [The UI Animation Newsletter](http://valhead.com/newsletter/) – newsletter with resources plus helpful advice on how to make web animation work for you coming straight to your inbox each month by @valhead;
 * [Web Animation Weekly](http://webanimationweekly.com/) – newsletter with articles, videos, book reviews, and other goodies pertaining to the wonderful worlds of web animation and motion design by Rachel Nabors;
-* [Motion and meaning](http://motionandmeaning.io/) – a podcast about motion for digital designers by @valhead and Cennydd Bowles;
+* [Motion and meaning](http://motionandmeaning.io/) – podcast about motion for digital designers by @valhead and Cennydd Bowles;
 * [All The Right Moves](https://vimeo.com/channels/alltherightmoves/) – animation reviews by @valhead.

 ## Guidelines